greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/referral-process_1_1.md

 ---
-title: "Referral Process"
+title: Referral Process
-description: "GitLab's Referral program is fairly straight-forward, there are several nuances to be mindful of.
-This is a review the program rules and eligibility."
+description: GitLab's Referral program is fairly straight-forward, there are several nuances to be mindful of.
+This is a review the program rules and eligibility.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/referral-process_1_1/
+linkTitle: Referral Process
+type: docs
 ---

 If you know someone who would be a great addition to the GitLab team, please submit them as a Referral.
 If they're successfully hired and all Referral criteria is met, you'll receive a Referral Bonus!